-Your funds must be held in one or more regulated financial institutions and free to spend on business in the UK – and you must have a business plan.
+Your funds must be held in one or more regulated financial institutions and free to spend on business in the UK.

-The Tier 1 Entrepreneur visa allows you to take over the running of one business or more; work for your business, including being self-employed, and bring family members with you.
-If you apply for the Entrepreneur visa you cannot do any work outside your business or receive any public funds.
+The Start-up or Innovator visa allows you to take over the running of one business or more; work for your business, including being self-employed, and bring family members with you.
+If you apply for the Start-up or Innovator visa you cannot do any work outside your business or receive any public funds.

-You can come to the UK with the Entrepreneur visa for 3 years and 4 months and you can apply to extend this for another two years.
-You may also be able to apply for settlement or permanent residence once you have lived in the UK for 3 years in certain circumstances.
-Otherwise you can apply in 4 or 5 years.
+You can come to the UK with the Start-up visa for 2 years and you cannot apply to extend it, but you can switch into an Innovator visa.
+An Innovator visa is granted for 3 years and you can extend it as many times as want for further 3 years.
+You may also be able to apply for settlement or permanent residence once you have lived in the UK for 3 years on an Innovator visa.

-You can switch to an Entrepreneur visa if, for example, you are currently studying in the UK on a Tier 4 Student visa.
-If you meet the above requirements, before your current visa expires, you can apply for an Entrepreneur visa and stay for another 3 years.
-You should then be able to apply for settlement or permanent residence.
+You can switch to a Start-up or Innovator visa if, for example, you are currently studying in the UK on a Tier 4 Student visa or on a business visit.
+If you meet the above requirements, before your current visa expires, you can apply for a visa and stay for another 2 or 3 years.

-Our specialist immigration lawyers will be able to advise and guide you through the complex evidence that is required for the Entrepreneur visa.
+Our specialist immigration lawyers will be able to advise and guide you through the complex evidence that is required for the Start-up or Innovator visa.
 We will be with you every step of the way.

 If you need guidance on immigration law, contact our experienced immigration solicitors today on: 020 7427 5970 or firstname.lastname@example.org.